 Take a look for yourself.
 Spend a minute really looking at the manual’s front and back covers, the back cover is seen on the left.

 What do they want you to see?

 How do you feel?

-This manual is more than simply communicating timber rules with cute artwork, it’s a high-dollar marketing publication that includes vibrant colors, professional layouts, and extensively uses hand drawn images.
-There’s a reason why these simple designs, accentuated with a watercolor technique, in a three-dimensional birds-eye-view, pictorial map are used on this manual.
+This manual is more than simply communicating timber rules with cute artwork, it’s a high-dollar marketing publication that includes vibrant colors, professional layouts, and extensively uses hand-drawn images.
+There’s a reason why these simple designs, accentuated with a watercolor technique, in a three-dimensional birds-eye-view, pictorial map is used on this manual.
 The artwork is the hook.
-The artwork suggests: authenticity, simplicity, good character, beauty, freshness, wholesomeness, and it even whispers about adventure.
+The artwork suggests authenticity, simplicity, good character, beauty, freshness, wholesomeness, and it even whispers about adventure.
 This imagery implies the message is genuine.

 People relax and let their guard down when they believe something is genuine.
 Tourist boards use this style of artwork on visitor maps for towns and cities to comfort people so they feel safe and will spend money.
 Disney also uses this style of artwork on their location maps.
 Disney’s marketers are unparalleled masters of generating revenue by perpetuating a fantasy experience; this is done with functionality while weaving in elements of excitement, novelty, and escapism.

 It’s no accident that big timber uses imagery refined by the tourism and entertainment industries.
 Influencing the public is about crafting a feeling in the heart, and what the heart believes the mind follows – perception becomes reality.